dojo/docs/dojo/debounce.rst

   :depth: 2

 This module provide a function debouncer.
-Debouncing prevent repeted execution of a function by delaying it.
+Debouncing prevents repeated execution of a function by delaying it.
-If another call arrive before the execution starts, the previous execution is canceled and a new one is scheduled.
+If another call arrives before the execution starts, the previous execution is canceled and a new one is scheduled.

 Usage
 =====